Switalskis Solicitors | For Individuals | For Families | For Businesses | For You

 - You are likely to experience significant psychological distress at your change of lifestyle

 We can help you assess your needs for your life after the amputation, to help you plan for the future and secure the right amount of compensation to fully address all of these factors.

 When can I make a compensation claim for amputation?

 In most cases, claims need to be made within three years from when you either suffered the injuries, or from when you first discovered them.
 If you are claiming on behalf of a child, you have three years from their 18th birthday to make a claim.

 We strongly recommend that you get advice as early as possible and we can advise on the best time to start the claims process based on your circumstances.

 How is legal advice funded?

 There are various options of funding for claims.
 Many of our cases are funded using Conditional Fee Agreements, also called a ‘No Win No Fee’ medical negligence claim.
-In a Conditional Fee Agreement, you will only pay for our solicitors’ work if we win the case for you.
+Under this agreement, if you do not win your claim, you pay nothing.
 We can review and discuss the funding options available to you and help you decide on the best route to take.